BuildingLogiX/DataLynX/docs/user-guide/basix-mapping-workflow.md

 Missing required points will show warnings like:

-> ⚠️ Required field "SupplyAirTemp" is unmapped
+> ⚠️ Required field "supplyAirTemp" is unmapped

 You can still save the device but cannot publish to BDX until the profile is complete.

 ---

-# 📡 8.
+## 📡 8.
 Device Completeness Indicators

 After mapping a BasiX device, DataLynX displays: